 - Prevents the nesting of rodents, bugs and birds

 - Prevents the growth of mold and mildew

 - Is eco-friendly

 Each of these types provide improved tearing resistance, zero-index flame spread and an R-value between 15.3 and 22, while the reflective reinforced foil on each side ranges from 5 mm to 10 mm.

-Prodex 48-Inch and Prodex Fast Action are similar in characteristic features but the latter provides additional adhesive running of 175 ft on one side of the roll to seal the seams.
+Prodex 48-Inch and Prodex Fast Action have similar features but the latter has adhesive running 175 ft on one side of the roll to seal the seams.
 If you opt for Prodex Fast Action, you will not need reflective tape and you will save time and money during the installment.